 1. Define a default working directory for the flow by setting JS_DEFAULT_FLOW_WORKING_DIR in js.conf.
 This is useful to centralize output and error file generation when no working directory is defined for the flow in the Flow Definition or with the parameter JS_FLOW_WORKING_DIR.

-Refer to "JS_DEFAULT_FLOW_WORKING_DIR" on page 138 for details on requirements for the default working directory.
+Refer to JS_DEFAULT_FLOW_WORKING_DIR for details on requirements for the default working directory.